Belfonte School District

 The Belfonte School District is a school district based in Muldrow, Oklahoma, United States.
-It contains two schools, Bell Elementary School and Belfonte Elementary School, that serve Kindergarten-Grade 8.
+It contains two schools, Bell Elementary School and Belfonte Elementary School; that serve Pre-kindergarten–Grade 8.

+During the 2023–2024 school year, 143 students attended one of two schools in the district.

 Within Sequoyah County, the district includes a half of Belfonte, as well as all of Nicut and a part of Short.

 Within Adair County, the district includes Elohim City and a portion of Bell.

 History

-In 2010 the Bell Public School school district closed, with part of it consolidating into Belfonte Public School school district.
+In 2010, the Bell Public School school district closed, with part of it consolidating into Belfonte Public School school district.